Home

 Getting To Kuala Selangor Nature Park

-If you are driving and are coming from Kuala Lumpur or Petaling Jaya, take the NKVE and exit at Sungai Buluh toll plaza.
-Follow the trunk road towards the direction of Kuala Selangor.
+If you are driving and are coming from Kuala Lumpur or Petaling Jaya, take the NKVE and go into LATAR highway.
+Exit near Ijok town and go towards the direction of Kuala Selangor.
 As you reach the town, look for the signage Kuala Selangor Nature Park.

 Follow the direction and you will not miss this place.
 The drive will take you about 1 hour.